MateoMinghi/MateoMinghi/README.md

 ### Hi there! 👋

-I'm a dedicated computer science enthusiast currently immersed in the captivating world of algorithms and artificial intelligence.
-As a passionate developer, I am on an exciting journey of discovery and learning, fueled by my insatiable curiosity for the intricate workings of technology.
+I'm a dedicated computer science enthusiast currently immersed in the world of algorithms and artificial intelligence.
+As a passionate developer, I am on an exciting journey of discovery and learning, fueled by my curiosity for technology.

 🔭 I’m currently working on ...
 - ML with scikit-learn